Teaching Your Teen to Drive

 - Always check for passing vehicles and cyclists before you open your door.

-Lesson five – exiting a parallel parking space
+Lesson two – exiting a parallel parking space

 - With a foot on the brake, shift to reverse, turn around, and back as close as possible to the vehicle behind you.